 Finally, manually set the highlighted lines and markers as before.
 Now your chart should look something like this.
 That’s a pretty clever way to display Return on Investment, right?

 Another enhancement could be to set the Minimum and Maximum values so that a horizontal line represents something.
-For example, if the minimum acceptable return on an investment is 20% make the horizontal line equal the a 20% return.
+For example, if the minimum acceptable return on an investment is 20% make the horizontal line equal to a 20% return.
 Then, every upward slope is a good investment and every downward slope is a bad investment.

 Dual measure automatic highlighting Slopegraphs